pressureless/paper_md/papers/Regularized/Regularized.md

 - name: DOUG L. JAMES
   affiliation: Pixar Animation Studios, Stanford University
 abstract: |
  We introduce a new technique for real-time physically based volume sculpting of virtual elastic materials.
 Our formulation is based on the elastic response to localized force distributions associated with common modeling primitives such as grab, scale, twist, and pinch.
 The resulting brush-like displacements correspond to the regularization of fundamental solutions of linear elasticity in infinite 2D and 3D media.
-These deformations thus provide the realism and plausibility of volumetric elasticity, and the inter- activity of closed-form analytical solutions.
+These deformations thus provide the realism and plausibility of volumetric elasticity, and the interactivity of closed-form analytical solutions.
 To finely control our elastic deformations, we also construct compound brushes with arbitrarily fast spatial decay.
 Furthermore, pointwise constraints can be imposed on the displacement field and its derivatives via a single linear solve.
-We demon- strate the versatility and efficiency of our method with multiple examples of volume sculpting and image editing.
+We demonstrate the versatility and efficiency of our method with multiple examples of volume sculpting and image editing.
 ---
 ❤: Regularized

 # INTRODUCTION
 Digital sculpting is a core component in modeling and animation packages, e.g., ZBrush, Scultpris, MudBox, Maya, or Modo.
 While purely geometric approaches are commonplace for shape editing, physically based deformers have long been sought to provide a more natural and effective sculpting tool for digital artists.
 However, existing physics-driven methods tend to have practical impediments for interactive design: they are inherently slow due to the need to numerically solve equations of the underlying discrete deformation model, and also involve tedious setup steps such as volumetric meshing, boundary condition specification, or preprocessing to accelerate the simulation.

-In this paper, we introduce a novel sculpting tool that offers inter- active and physically plausible deformations.
+In this paper, we introduce a novel sculpting tool that offers interactive and physically plausible deformations.
 Our approach is based on the regularization of the fundamental solutions to the equations of linear elasticity for specific brush-like forces (e.g., grab, twist, pinch) applied to a virtual infinite elastic space.
-Since the fundametal solutions of linear elasticity for singular loads are known as Kelvin- lets [Phan-Thien and Kim 1994], we refer to our new solutions as regularized Kelvinlets.
-This formulation leads to analytical closed- form expressions, thus making our method free of any geometric discretization, computationally intensive solve, or large memory requirement.
-Instead, our brush-like deformations can be rapidly evaluated on the fly for sculpting sessions, with interactive con- trol of the volume compression of the elastic material (Figure 1).
-To address the typical long-range falloffs of the fundamental so- lutions, we present a multi-scale extrapolation scheme that builds compound brushes with arbitrarily fast decay, thereby enabling highly localized edits.
+Since the fundametal solutions of linear elasticity for singular loads are known as Kelvinlets [Phan-Thien and Kim 1994], we refer to our new solutions as regularized Kelvinlets.
+This formulation leads to analytical closedform expressions, thus making our method free of any geometric discretization, computationally intensive solve, or large memory requirement.
+Instead, our brush-like deformations can be rapidly evaluated on the fly for sculpting sessions, with interactive control of the volume compression of the elastic material (Figure 1).
+To address the typical long-range falloffs of the fundamental solutions, we present a multi-scale extrapolation scheme that builds compound brushes with arbitrarily fast decay, thereby enabling highly localized edits.
 For more specialized control, we also propose a linear combination of brushes that imposes pointwise constraints on displacements and gradients through a single linear solve.
 In summary, regularized Kelvinlets offer volume-aware deformations that are efficient to evaluate, easy to parallelize, and complementary to existing modeling techniques.

 # RELATED WORK
-Sculpting methods for digital shapes have been investigated exten- sively in graphics, see survey in [Cani and Angelidis 2006].
+Sculpting methods for digital shapes have been investigated extensively in graphics, see survey in [Cani and Angelidis 2006].
 The most common sculpting tool is the family of grab/twist/scale/pinch brushes available in commercial modeling packages, e.g., [Autodesk 2016].
 In these brushes, a single affine transformation is applied to every point in space and scaled by a predefined falloff.
 The simple setup and fast analytical evaluation make these tools suitable for highly detailed modeling, as well as animation and post-simulation edits.
 Motivated by these premises, our work augments existing brush deformations with interactive elastic response.

 In order to provide volume-aware sculpts, Angelidis et al. [2004] introduced the notion of sweeper brushes, which deform the space with no self-intersection by advecting points along user-authored displacement fields.
-This technique was later extended to swirling- sweepers [Angelidis et al. 2006] that ensure constant-volume defor- mations by emulating the formation of vortex rings in incompress- ible fluids.
-Similarly, the work of von Funck et al. [2006] proposed deformations with divergence-free displacements generated by user- designed scalar fields.
+This technique was later extended to swirling-sweepers [Angelidis et al. 2006] that ensure constant-volume deformations by emulating the formation of vortex rings in incompressible fluids.
+Similarly, the work of von Funck et al. [2006] proposed deformations with divergence-free displacements generated by user-designed scalar fields.
 Our approach shares similar properties with sweeper brushes, in particular, it guarantees foldover-free sculpts guided by displacement fields.
 However, we model a wider family of brush deformations that incorporates volumetric responses to elastic materials with compression.
-Also, instead of crafting func- tions that produce incompressible flows, we design smooth force distributions and rely on analytical solutions to the equations of elasticity to produce physically based deformations.
+Also, instead of crafting functions that produce incompressible flows, we design smooth force distributions and rely on analytical solutions to the equations of elasticity to produce physically based deformations.

-Solid modeling and carving were also explored using voxel dis- cretizations [Galyean and Hughes 1991], sampled distance func- tions [Frisken et al. 2000], and adaptive resolution [Ferley et al. 2001].
-In [Dewaele and Cani 2004], physics-aware volume sculpt- ing was addressed through voxel-based approximations of elastic and plastic deformations.
+Solid modeling and carving were also explored using voxel discretizations [Galyean and Hughes 1991], sampled distance functions [Frisken et al. 2000], and adaptive resolution [Ferley et al. 2001].
+In [Dewaele and Cani 2004], physics-aware volume sculpting was addressed through voxel-based approximations of elastic and plastic deformations.
 However, these methods are restricted to grid-like data structures and tend to produce over-smoothed shapes.
 Other interactive techniques rely on user-controlled handles to drive volumetric deformations.
 This includes lattice deformers [Coquillart 1990; Sederberg and Parry 1986], cage-based generalized barycentric coordinates [Joshi et al. 2007; Lipman et al. 2008], linear blending skinning [Magnenat-Thalmann et al. 1988], wire curves [Singh and Fiume 1998], and sketch editing [Cordier et al. 2016], to cite a few.
 In [Jacobson et al. 2011], various handle types were supported by optimizing a unified linear blending scheme.
 In contrast to our work, these approaches require a careful placement of handles and a precomputation step that binds handles to the deforming objects.
 Moreover, the resulting deformations are purely geometric with limited volume control.

-Aiming at physically plausible deformations, some methods com- bined handle-based systems with simulation techniques.
-For in- stance, Jacobson et al. [2012] posed skinned skeletons by minimizing an elastic potential energy, while Hahn et al. [2012] projected the equations of elasticity to the subspace spanned by animation rigs.
+Aiming at physically plausible deformations, some methods combined handle-based systems with simulation techniques.
+For instance, Jacobson et al. [2012] posed skinned skeletons by minimizing an elastic potential energy, while Hahn et al. [2012] projected the equations of elasticity to the subspace spanned by animation rigs.
 In a similar way, the work of Ben-Chen et al. [2009] deformed a cage mesh by optimizing the rigidity of the associated deformation.
 In [Kavan and Sorkine 2012], an elasticity-inspired skinning was presented by constructing joint deformers.
 Physics-driven video editing was also considered by combining simulation with image aware constraints [Bazin et al. 2016].
 It is also worth mentioning advances in elasticity solvers that speed up quasi-static simulations in 2D [Setaluri et al. 2014] and 3D [McAdams et al. 2011].
 Model reduction can also make simulations orders of magnitude faster by precomputing deformation modes [Barbič and James 2005] and multi-domain subspaces [Barbič and Zhao 2011].
-Surface-only meth- ods were also proposed to approximate elastic materials using, e.g., rigidity penalties [Sorkine and Alexa 2007] and moving frames [Lip- man et al. 2007].
+Surface-only methods were also proposed to approximate elastic materials using, e.g., rigidity penalties [Sorkine and Alexa 2007] and moving frames [Lipman et al. 2007].
 Since these approaches rely on mesh discretizations and non-linear solvers, we consider them complementary to our mesh-free closed-form solutions.

 Our work is closely related to the concept of regularized Stokeslets.
-Coined by Hancock [1953], Stokeslets are singular fundamental so- lutions of Stokes flows (i.e., incompressible fluid flows with low Reynolds number [Chwang and Wu 1975]) based on pointwise loads.
+Coined by Hancock [1953], Stokeslets are singular fundamental solutions of Stokes flows (i.e., incompressible fluid flows with low Reynolds number [Chwang and Wu 1975]) based on pointwise loads.
 To remove the singularity of these solutions, Cortez [2001] introduced regularized Stokeslets as an alternative that replaces impulses by smoothed force distributions.
-Extensions to doublets and the method of images were later derived in [Ainley et al. 2008; Cortez et al. 2005], and employed to model the trajectories of self- propelled micro-organisms.
+Extensions to doublets and the method of images were later derived in [Ainley et al. 2008; Cortez et al. 2005], and employed to model the trajectories of self-propelled micro-organisms.
 Instead, we introduce the regularization of the fundamental solutions of linear elasticity, thus generalizing regularized Stokeslets to arbitrary elastic materials.
 In particular, our formulation reproduces regularized Stokeslets in the case of incompressible elasticity.
 In addition, we present a new approach to design regularized solutions with faster decays.

 Finally, we point out that fundamental solutions are central to integral formulations of elasticity and discretizations such as the boundary element method (BEM) [Brebbia et al. 2012].
 In [James and Pai 1999], BEM was employed to deform surface meshes by approximating contact mechanics.
-However, this technique requires the precomputation and incremental updates of boundary condi- tions for displacements and surface tractions.
+However, this technique requires the precomputation and incremental updates of boundary conditions for displacements and surface tractions.
 This approach was later accelerated by compressing singular fundamental solutions of linear elasticity based on wavelets [James and Pai 2003].
 In contrast, we advocate the use of regularized fundamental solutions for digital sculpting, with no boundary specification or mesh discretization.

 # BACKGROUND

 Before presenting our new sculpting tools, we first review core concepts of linear elastostatics upon which our formulation is based.
 In the next sections, we focus our exposition on 3D linear elasticity and postpone the 2D case to Section 8, where the analogous 2D expressions are derived using our 3D results.
 For more details on linear elastostatics, we point the reader to [Slaughter 2002].

-Elastostatics: In an infinite 3D continuum, the quasi-static equi- librium state of linear elasticity is determined by a displacement field u : R3 → R3 that minimizes the elastic potential energy
+Elastostatics: In an infinite 3D continuum, the quasi-static equilibrium state of linear elasticity is determined by a displacement field u : R3 → R3 that minimizes the elastic potential energy

 $$
 E(\boldsymbol{u})=\frac{\mu}{2}\|\nabla \boldsymbol{u}\|^{2}+\frac{\mu}{2(1-2 v)}\|\nabla \cdot \boldsymbol{u}\|^{2}-\langle\boldsymbol{b}, \boldsymbol{u}\rangle
 $$

 where ∥ · ∥ and ⟨·, ·⟩ are integrated over the infinite elastic volume.
 The first term in (1) controls the smoothness of the displacement field, the second term penalizes infinitesimal volume change, and the last term indicates the external body forces b to be counteracted.
-In this formulation, linear homogeneous and isotropic material param- eters are given by the elastic shear modulus μ and the Poisson ratio ν.
-Note that, while the former is a simple scaling factor indicating the material stiffness, the latter dictates the material compressibil- ity.
+In this formulation, linear homogeneous and isotropic material parameters are given by the elastic shear modulus μ and the Poisson ratio ν.
+Note that, while the former is a simple scaling factor indicating the material stiffness, the latter dictates the material compressibility.
 By computing the critical point of (1), one can associate the optimal displacement field u with the solution of the well-known Navier-Cauchy equation (see, e.g., [Slaughter 2002]):

 $$
 \mu \Delta \boldsymbol{u}+\frac{\mu}{(1-2 v)} \nabla(\nabla \cdot \boldsymbol{u})+\boldsymbol{b}=0